cloudfoundry/diego-notes/proposals/routing.md

 The important thing here is that Diego does not care about what goes into  `DesiredLRP.Routes` at all.
 This frees the user to cook up whatever schema they deem fit.

+Diego should be defensive and apply a limit to the size of each value.
+I propose a(n arbitrary) 4K limit for now.

 #### Route-Emitter Changes

 ##### Supporting multiple ports